Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 ### Notes
 D1 mini boards are shipped with a varietry of differnet 0.1" pins and sockets that can be used to suit the application.
-These same connectors can be used with the hardware watchdog board, to allow it to be stacked above or velow the Wemos, or plugged directly into one of the sockest on a Wemos double or triple board
+These same connectors can be used with the hardware watchdog board, to allow it to be stacked above or below the Wemos, or plugged directly into one of the sockets on a Wemos double or triple base

 ### Reducing the component count
 The LED and associated 1k resistor are primarily there to indicate to the user that a hearbeat signal has been recieved from the Wemos.